Editorial Review

 Safety Profile

-KPV is a naturally occurring fragment of alpha-MSH, a hormone the body already produces.
-It is not a synthetic drug with novel molecular mechanisms — it is a naturally derived signaling molecule.
-Research has shown a favorable safety profile with no significant adverse effects reported in preclinical studies.
-KPV does not activate melanocortin receptors at the concentrations used for anti-inflammatory purposes, so melanogenic (pigmentation) effects are not expected.
+KPV is a naturally occurring fragment of alpha-MSH — a hormone the body already produces.
+It is not a synthetic drug with novel molecular processes.
+It is a naturally derived signaling molecule.

 Quality Requirements